Cross Country Checkup

-Cross Country Checkup is a Canada-wide open-line radio show that airs Sunday afternoons on CBC Radio One.
+Cross Country Checkup is a Canada-wide open-line phone-in talk radio show that airs Sunday afternoons on CBC Radio One.
+Beginning in 2021, the first hour of the program has also been simulcast on television on CBC News Network.

 The program has been hosted by Ian Hanomansing since September 2020; he was initially announced as an interim host for the 2020–21 season while previous host Duncan McCue was on an eight-month sabbatical, although his time with the program continued into 2022 before he was announced as the permanent host in June of that year.

-Beginning in 2021, the program has also been simulcast on CBC News Network.

 Every week, the show features a lively discussion on an issue of national interest or importance and invites listeners to call in with their opinions and thoughts.
 The topics are usually related to Canadian politics.
-In addition to McCue, the show has commentators who are experts or involved in the issue.
-They are interviewed by McCue and answer questions from callers.
+In addition to the host, the show has commentators who are experts or involved in the issue.
+They are interviewed by the host and answer questions from callers.

+Format

 The program is broadcast Sundays live at 4 p.m.
 Eastern Time Zone across the country, unlike most other Radio One programs, which air at the same local time in each time zone.
 The recording of the live show is rerun in a condensed format on Monday afternoons at 3 p.m.
 EST as Cross Country in an Hour.
 On extraordinary news occasions, the show may also produce a special episode outside of its regular broadcast time.

 Close to half-a-million listeners tune in every Sunday afternoon to hear a lively exchange of ideas between callers and invited guests, and a broad cross-section of opinion on the topic of the day.
 On average, 5,000 to 10,000 people attempt to call the program during the broadcast to join the discussion.

-The show's current format takes calls on a topic for the first 90 minutes, followed by a half-hour "Ask Me Anything" segment where callers can ask questions of a specific personality in the news.
+The show's current format takes calls on two topics for the show, one for each hour.
+The show previously had a segment called "Ask Me Anything" in which listeners were invited to call or write to ask a guest expert questions.
+However, that feature has been supplanted by a new live Saturday afternoon show, Just Asking, which is dedicated to that activity.